git-moss/ConvertWithMoss/README.md

 The SFZ file contains only the description of the multisample.
 The related samples are normally kept in a separate folder.
 The converter supports only samples in WAV format encoded as (split) stereo uncompressed and IEEE float 32 bit format.

 There are currently no metadata fields (category, creator, etc.) specified in the format.
-Therefore, the same guessing logic is applied as with plain WAV files.
+Therefore, the same guessing logic is applied as with plain WAV files (see the metadata parameters of WAV above for an explanation).

 ### SoundFont 2